Tina Smith

 Christine Elizabeth Smith (née Flint, born March 4, 1958) is an American politician, retired Democratic political consultant, and former businesswoman serving as the junior United States senator from Minnesota since 2018.
 She is a member of the Minnesota Democratic–Farmer–Labor Party (DFL), an affiliate of the Democratic Party.

 Born in Albuquerque, New Mexico, Smith moved to Minnesota in the 1980s to work for General Mills and later became the vice president of Planned Parenthood of Minnesota.
-She then began a career as a political consultant and organizer for Democratic candidates.
-Smith managed Ted Mondale's unsuccessful bid for governor of Minnesota in 1998 and Walter Mondale's unsuccessful last-minute campaign in the 2002 United States Senate election in Minnesota after incumbent senator Paul Wellstone died in a plane crash 11 days before the election.
+She then began a career as a political consultant and organizer for local Democratic candidates.
+Smith managed Walter Mondale's unsuccessful last-minute campaign in the 2002 United States Senate election in Minnesota after incumbent senator Paul Wellstone died in a plane crash 11 days before the election.

-After Walter Mondale lost, Smith served as chief of staff to Mayor of Minneapolis R. T. Rybak.
+After Mondale lost, Smith served as chief of staff to Mayor of Minneapolis R. T. Rybak.
 She then helped run Mark Dayton's successful campaign for Governor of Minnesota in 2010.
-After his extremely close victory, Dayton named Smith his chief of staff.
+After his victory, Dayton named Smith his chief of staff.
 Later, for Dayton's reelection campaign in the 2014 election, Smith was named as Dayton's pick for lieutenant governor.
-After winning her first election to public office, Smith served as the 48th lieutenant governor of Minnesota from 2015 to 2018.
-Dayton appointed her to fill the U.S. Senate seat vacated by Al Franken's resignation in 2018.
+After winning her first election to public office, Smith served from 2015 to 2018 as Minnesota's 48th lieutenant governor.
+Dayton then appointed her to fill the U.S. Senate seat vacated by Al Franken's resignation in 2018.
 She won the 2018 special election and was elected to a full term in 2020.

+On February 13, 2025, Smith announced that she will not run for reelection in 2026.

 Early life and education

 Smith was born on March 4, 1958, in Albuquerque, New Mexico, the daughter of Christine, a teacher, and F. Harlan Flint, a lawyer.
 She mostly grew up in Santa Fe, New Mexico, attending Manderfield and Acequia Madre Elementary.
-She finished high school in Northern California.
+She finished high school at Redwood High School in Larkspur, California.

-Before going to college, Smith worked on the Trans-Alaskan Pipeline in Prudhoe Bay, Alaska.
-She graduated from Stanford University with a degree in political science, and later earned a master's degree in business administration from Tuck School of Business at Dartmouth College.
+Before going to college, Smith worked on the Trans-Alaska Pipeline in Prudhoe Bay, Alaska.
+She graduated from Stanford University with a Bachelor of Arts degree in political science, and later earned a Master of Business Administration from the Tuck School of Business at Dartmouth College.